hayesgm/redix_stream/README.md

 ### Installing "unstable" Redis

-As of writing, redis streams are currently only available on the unstable (head) branch of redis.
-You can install from the official [downloads page](https://redis.io/download) (or directly from the [unstable.tar.gz](https://github.com/antirez/redis/archive/unstable.tar.gz)), or install from source.
+As of writing, redis streams are currently available in the 5.0 release candidates.
+You can install from the official [downloads page](https://redis.io/download) (or directly from the [unstable.tar.gz](https://github.com/antirez/redis/archive/unstable.tar.gz)), use the 5.0-rc [docker image](https://hub.docker.com/_/redis/) or install from source.

 If you are using Homebrew on macOS, you can simply run `run install redis --head`.